ocaml/ocaml.org/data/tutorials/language/3ds_02_map.md

 ```

 The type of the values can be defined in two ways:
-* when you create your new map with an annotation
+* When you create your new map with an annotation
-* or by simply adding an element to the map:
+* By simply adding an element to the map:

 ```ocaml=
 let int_map = StringMap.(empty |> add "one" 1);;
 ```

-## Working with Maps
+## Working With Maps

 Let's look at a few functions for working with maps using the following maps: